Last Updated on: 28th October 2023, 09:25 am

 Do Parrots Grieve When Their Babies Die?

-They may have hatched with a genetic condition or mutation that is incompatible with life.
+Parrot chicks can die if they’ve hatched with a genetic condition or mutation incompatible with life.
 Chicks are also more sensitive to toxins, parasites, and infections that may not kill an adult parrot.

-However, if her last (or only) chick dies, a parrot may show signs of confusion or grief.
-This usually won’t last longer than a few days.
+However, if her last (or only) chick dies, a parrot may show signs of confusion or grief, but this usually won’t last longer than a few days.

 Do Parrots Grieve Lost Eggs?

-Unfertilized eggs won’t grow into chicks and will eventually rot or break.
+Unfertilized eggs won’t grow into chicks, eventually rotting or breaking.
 Fertilized eggs may also fall out of their nest or fail to develop.
-If this happens, you may wonder if she will mourn the loss of her egg.
+If so, you may wonder if the mother will mourn the loss of her egg.

 Do Parrots Mourn the Loss of Their Owner?

-We feed them, show them affection, and play with them every day.
-A parrot may form an especially close bond with its owner if the parrot has:
+We feed them, show them affection, and play with them daily.
+A parrot may form a close bond with its owner if the following apply:

-- Always spent one-on-one time with its owner
+- Always spent one-on-one time with its owner.

-- Confused its owner with being its mate
+- Confused its owner for a mate.

 This applies to rehoming, where the original owner can no longer keep the parrot.
-The new owner may find that the parrot is exhibiting signs of stress, trauma, or mourning.
+The new owner may find the parrot exhibiting stress, trauma, or mourning.